pasqu4le/clifm/README.md

 > Attribute names with multiple components (e.g. attr1 <> attr2) can be referenced in customization files by separating the names with a dot.
 For example, the attribute name "list" <> "selected" can be referenced by using the string "list.selected".

 #### Threads for directory size computation
 Directory size is calculated by visiting a directory tree to sum it's files sizes (using [conduit](http://hackage.haskell.org/package/conduit)) and it may take a while.
-For this reason directories size will be calculated in different threads.
+For this reason these will be calculated in different threads.

-You can limit how many of these threads to have by using `--thread-num` or `-n`, for example: `clifm -n 8`.
+You can limit how many of these threads to have at the same time by using `--thread-num` or `-n`, for example: `clifm -n 8`.

 You are likely to have the best results with as many threads as your processor's cores.
 The default limit is set to 4.

 ## TODOs
-- wide use of lenses
+Right now nothing is planned.

+Suggestions and requests are always welcome, if you have any or you find a bug please [open a new issue](https://github.com/pasqu4le/clifm/issues/new).